For Pure Storage Inc. [PSTG], Analyst sees a rise to $37. What next?

 Pure Storage® (NYSE: PSTG), the IT pioneer that delivers the world’s most advanced data storage technology and services, today announced that the Australian Genome Research Facility (AGRF), Australia’s largest provider of genomics services and solutions, is leveraging FlashBlade®, Pure Storage’s unified fast file and object (UFFO) storage solution, to speed data performance and reduce genomic pipeline turnaround times for global clients.

-A sum of 6996903 shares traded at recent session while its average daily volume was at 5.35M shares.
-Pure Storage Inc. shares reached a high of $25.115 and dropped to a low of $24.34 until finishing in the latest session at $25.08.

-The one-year PSTG stock forecast points to a potential upside of 29.71.
+Over the last 12 months, PSTG stock dropped by -32.89%.
+The one-year Pure Storage Inc. stock forecast points to a potential upside of 32.79.
 The average equity rating for PSTG stock is currently 2.00, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $7.36 billion, with 300.98 million shares outstanding and 281.06 million shares in the current float.
+Compared to the average trading volume of 5.37M shares, PSTG stock reached a trading volume of 6293595 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Pure Storage Inc. [PSTG]: